 Web experimentation installation guide

-This page includes step-by-step instructions for installing Kameleoon, including creating a project for your website, mobile app, or both, and configuring your project settings,
+This page includes step-by-step instructions for installing Kameleoon, including creating a project for your website, mobile app, or both, and configuring your project settings.

 Overview